 The crew is ready, all the essential things are packed, and the weather looks heavenly.
 Everybody is excited about the adventure on the sea, and no one wants to think about possible accidents.
-How to shush that tiny voice in your head and cover every angle?
-Read more on how does yacht insurance work and how to choose the best option.
+How to silence that tiny voice in your head and cover every angle?
+Read more on how yacht insurance works and how to choose the best option.

 Boat insurance is essential.
 After all, you will be operating a mobile vehicle on sea waves.
 Imagine driving a car without insurance – nonsense!
 When renting a boat, you will put down a security deposit.
 In most cases, a charter company will relieve you of the obligation to lodge the entire deposit or reduce it to a more negligible amount.
-Check ahead with the charter for the final sum of the deposit so that you can have the necessary cash or card allowance.
+Check ahead with the charter for the final deposit sum to have the necessary cash or card allowance.

 Deposit insurance 101

 Here’s an example: Standard refundable security deposit for a recreational sailing yacht is 2000 EUR.
 However, the charter company can offer deposit insurance of 300 EUR that you will pay ahead of your trip.
-If an accident happens, the charter company will not return the deposit insurance to you.
-(Silver lining being – it is only 300 EUR instead of 2000 EUR.)
-Depending on the severity of the accident and on terms and conditions of insurance, the charter company will resolve the issue independently, and you don’t have to do anything else.
+If an accident happens, the charter company will not return your deposit insurance.
+(Silver lining is only 300 EUR instead of 2000 EUR.)
+Depending on the severity of the accident and on the terms and conditions of insurance, the charter company will resolve the issue independently, and you don’t have to do anything else.

 Watch out: Some charter companies require payment of deposit insurance in advance, at least one day before the boat pick-up.